vishalbhojane/my-notes/theory/javascript/dom/Event Listener.md

 })
 ```

-above both will work in the order they are added, they will not overwrite each other
+Above both will work in the order they are added, they will not overwrite each other

-removing an event listener
+Removing an event listener

 ```js
 function printClick() {